 Saturday 16th April 2011 – I’d been looking forward to that date for ages.
 I should have been going for a girlie weekend away – driving up to my best friend’s house to stay over with another of my friends.
 I’d not had a night away from Monkey for a long time, let alone a girlie break – I was really excited.

 So I got up in the morning, got my bags ready, Daddy P was catching up on his sleep and I was due to leave just after lunch.
-Just after 10am all those plans fell apart, I’d started bleeding, really faint, but it still scared the life out of me.
+Just after 10 am all those plans fell apart, I’d started bleeding, really faint, but it still scared the life out of me.
 I rang NHS Direct for advice, 4 hours later and still no clinical response, I rang out of hours instead.
-They gave me ‘it is almost certainly ok’ line but ring your GP on Monday morning to arrange an emergency scan, and go straight to A&E if things get worse.
+They gave me ‘it is almost certainly ok’ line but ring your GP on Monday morning to arrange an emergency scan and go straight to A&E if things get worse.
 Well, there was no way I was going away for the weekend now.
 My friends tried to persuade me, but I knew I’d be anxious all the time and just wanting to be at home.

-The bleeding didn’t stop, so I was on the phone to the GP first thing on the Monday morning and was booked in for an early scan on the Wednesday.
+The bleeding didn’t stop, so I was on the phone to the GP first thing on Monday morning and was booked in for an early scan on Wednesday.
 Silly me, when we arrived for the scan I was asked for a wee sample, I thought OK, strange, didn’t do that last time, must want to check for infection or something.
-Dooh – first thing they said was ‘Ok, the test has confirmed the pregnancy’.
+Dooh – the first thing they said was ‘Ok, the test has confirmed the pregnancy’.
 Oh right.
 Reality.
 The only problem was, I just didn’t feel pregnant any more.
 No sore boobs, no feeling sick, just very stressed out and upset with the continual bleeding.
-Anyway, as soon as I saw the scan screen I knew something was wrong – we’d had Monkey’s first scan at the same time so I had an idea of what we should have seen.
+Anyway, as soon as I saw the scan screen I knew something was wrong – we’d had my son’s first scan at the same time so I had an idea of what we should have seen.
 There was no heartbeat – had I got my dates wrong?
 Anyone who knows me, know’s that I’m attached to my diary and don’t make mistake with dates.
 The sack was a funny shape, not great and sized at 6 weeks, so they told me there was still a chance that all was ok – I didn’t believe it for a minute, but Daddy P held on to the faint chance that all would still be ok.

 We were told to come back in another week, which was awful, every day the bleeding got a little bit worse, I dreaded visiting the toilet.
 I was drained.
 We went back a week later, I did a wee sample – it was red.
 They didn’t check it, I didn’t look at the scan screen, I didn’t need to.
 There would be no ‘Poppy’.
 The problem was then that I hadn’t bled enough – great, was it possible to bleed more?
-Anyway, I was offered ‘options’, at this stage I just wanted ‘it’ to be over, I had had enough.
+Anyway, I was offered ‘options’, at this stage, I just wanted ‘it’ to be over, I had had enough.
 I opted for surgical intervention.
-As it was going to be a Bank Holiday for the Royal Wedding I couldn’t have the procedure in my preferred hospital, and was booked in at another hospital for Friday 29th April.
+As it was going to be a Bank Holiday for the Royal Wedding I couldn’t have the procedure in my preferred hospital and was booked in at another hospital for Friday 29th April.
 No baby, no royal wedding for me.

 The morning before, I was bleeding really badly and was advised to go straight to my normal hospital, I felt so weak and pretty much passed out on the A&E nurse.
 I was transferred to the ward after a lengthy ‘wait and see how this progresses’ and put on a drip.
 I spent the day on the ward, on the drip, being told to walk around the ward – it would help with any final bleeding.
 There was nowhere to hide, nowhere to cry, it was a truly awful day.
-I was allowed home that evening, no need for surgical procedure, all gone, end of story.
+I was allowed home that evening, no need for a surgical procedure, all gone, end of the story.

 I did get to watch the Royal Wedding, with Daddy P and my beautiful Monkey.